BoraComert/Bora-DSA210-Project/README.md

 **Weather Conditions Analysis**

-1. Weather data of Istanbul will be requested from weather api and arranged into a dataset.
+1. Daily Weather data of Istanbul is requested via weather api and arranged into a dataset.

-2. A daily weather quality score will be generated from weather data for Istanbul.
+2. A seasonal weather data is generated from daily weather data for Istanbul.
+   Winter: January,February,March
+   Spring: April,May,June
+   Summer: July,August,Septembre
+   Fall:   October,November,December

 3. Monthly foreign visitor numbers will be compared to see if a pattern exists.

-4. Nationalities of the the foreign visitors will be compared if a pattern exists.
+4. Nationalities of the the foreign visitors will be compared against income if a pattern exists.

-5. Climate of the Countries with the most tourists come from will be analyzed and seperated into cold or hot weather categories.
+5. Climate of the Countries tourists come from are  analyzed and seperated into cold or hot weather categories.

 **Economic Conditions Analysis**

-1. Median income of citizens of foreign countries will be compared against Turkish Citizens.
+1. Country Income Classification is taken from worldbank and used to analyze if income levels affect seasonality.

-2. Inflation trends in Turkey and the rest of the world will be analyzed.
+2. Core Costumer Inflation trends in Turkey is analyzed.

+3. Inflation and USD/TRY exchange rate data is merged and used to analyze if total visitor number has a correlation with them.

 ## Processing Data